swidoff/s3ac/README.md

 To use, start an expression with `s3("`, hit tab, see buckets.
 After selecting a bucket and hitting tab, `s3 ("my_bucket/` will complete prefixes up to the next slash and objects under a prefix ending in a slash.

-The s3 function will return an ARN (`"s3://my-bucket/dir1/dir2/file.txt"`).
+The s3 function will return a URI (`"s3://my-bucket/dir1/dir2/file.txt"`).

 Depends only on boto3 and requires an AWS credentials file in ~/.aws.